 20. Wishing you could loosen up and have fun like everyone else but your overly self-conscious thoughts stop you.

 21. Wanting to sleep but not being able to turn off your overthinking mind, which is replaying a conversation you had with an acquaintance earlier.
 Did they like you?
 Were they judging you?

 22.Wanting to talk about something that really matters to you but worrying that everyone will be bored by what you say.

-23. Going out with friends on a Saturday night even though you know you’ll feel extremely self-conscious surrounded by all those people and will probably get an introvert hangover.
+23. Going out with friends on a Saturday night, even though you know you’ll feel extremely self-conscious surrounded by all those people and will probably get an introvert hangover later.

 24. Wanting to make an impact on the world but not wanting to leave your house.

-25. Wishing you had just one person who understood your weirdness but wanting to be alone most of the time.
+25. Wishing you had just one person who understood your shy, weird ways but wanting to be alone most of the time.